Sliema: Band clubs

 Sliema also has four band clubs which take part in the parish feasts held in the summer months and are active all year round.
-These societies are Stella Maris Band Club (founded in 1914), The "Societa' Filarmonica SLIEMA" Band Club (founded in 1923).
-Mount Carmel Band Club (1987) and St. Gregory Band Club (1987).
+These societies are Stella Maris Band Club (founded in 1914), The "Societa' Filarmonica SLIEMA" Band Club (founded in 1923), St.Gregory Band Club (1987) and Mount Carmel Band Club (1987).

 Sports

 Tas-Sliema's football club, Sliema Wanderers is one of the most successful on the island, having won the domestic league no less than 26 times.
 The Football nursery can be found in the Tigne Sports Complex.
-Sliema Aquatic Sports Club is also the leading club in water polo, winning a total of 31 leagues and 25 cups since 1912.
+Sliema Aquatic Sports Club is also the leading club in water polo, winning a total of 32 leagues and 27 cups since 1912.
 Their main rivals are the Balluta Bay Side Neptunes WPSC.
 Sliema Aquatic Sports Club is not only a water polo club but also a swimming club from where many famous swimmers trained and also became national record holders.
 Another team hailing from Sliema is Exiles S.C.

 Furthermore, Sliema is also represented in Rugby by Stompers RFC.
-Sliema Fight Co., based within the Preluna Hotel complex also has its own Boxing and Mixed Martial Arts team.
+Sliema Fight Co., formerly based within the Preluna Hotel complex and now operating as Malta Fight Co., is located within the Sliema Wanderers FC training ground and has its own Boxing, Kickboxing, BJJ, Muay Thai and Mixed Martial Arts teams.

+The latest team to come out of Sliema, competes in the national beach soccer league and goes under the name of Sliema Beach Soccer.

 Scouting

-The 1st Sliema Scout Group (Bernard's Own) is the oldest surviving Scout Group outside the United Kingdom and was founded in 1909 by Sir Edgar Bernardth and are still a major influence on Scouting in Malta.
+The 1st Sliema Scout Group (Bernard's Own) is the oldest surviving Scout Group outside the United Kingdom and was founded in 1909 by Sir Edgar Bernard.
+It is still a major influence on Scouting in Malta.

 Over the years, the Sliema Group has collected a wealth of scouting tradition and has proudly passed this knowledge on from generation to generation.